vccimaging/PhaseIntensityMicroscope/README.md

 ## Quantitative Phase and Intensity Microscope
-This is the open source repository for our paper to appear in Scientific Reports:
+This is the open source repository for our paper in Scientific Reports:

 [**Quantitative Phase and Intensity Microscopy Using Snapshot White Light Wavefront Sensing**](<https://vccimaging.org/Publications/Wang2019QPM/>)